Business Tenancies: the right to renew

 - You can respond to our survey here.
 Your answers to the survey will be analysed separately to your consultation response.

-During the consultation period we will hold in-person events in various locations as well as online events, to give you a chance to hear about our project, learn more about our consultation and ask questions of the project team.
-We will share details of the in-person events shortly.
-The dates for our online events are set out below.
+During the consultation period we are holding hold in-person events in various locations as well as online events, to give you a chance to hear about our project, learn more about our consultation and ask questions of the project team.
+The dates for our events are set out below.
 Please click the following links for more information and to register:

 Contact